shaunplee/advent2015hs/README.md

 ## Part 2

 Is not so interesting.
 Just a rewrite to use `Int` instead of `Bool` and change the parsers to generate add or subtract `Mode`s instead.  the key difference is the new `execNordicInst` matches to functions for computing those additions and subtractions.
 The core `applyInst` function works unchanged.

+## Lessons learned
+- `Data.Vector` is easy to use
+- `Trifecta` is getting easier with practice
+- refactoring Haskell is just about as easy as they say